collective/collective.optimage/README.rst

 --------------------------

 Right now this product will try to run all of the software given above simply calling them.
-If the program is not available at the user that run Zope process you could like to manually specify is it.
+If the program is not available at the user that run Zope process you could like to manually specify where is it.
 The same if the software has been manually installed (for example: if you manually downloaded and installed it inside a buildout installation and not system wide).